Distinguished categories and the Zilber-Pink conjecture: Introduction

 In Sections \ref{sec:redoptsing} and \ref{sec:zilberpink}, we prove (again assuming \ref{ax:5} most of the time) that the Zilber-Pink statement is equivalent to several seemingly weaker statements.
 In particular, while the statement is concerned with optimal subvarieties of arbitrary dimension, we show in Theorem \ref{thm:redoptsing} that it suffices to prove it for optimal singletons.
 This generalizes Theorem 8.3 in \cite{DawRen} (for Shimura varieties) and Theorem 6.1 in \cite{BD} (for abelian varieties); the latter theorem is an easy consequence of the results in \cite{HP}.

 Furthermore, the Zilber-Pink statement we commonly use in this article generalizes Zilber's formulation of the conjecture.
 However, we show in Theorem \ref{thm:zilberequivpink} that it is equivalent to the corresponding generalization of Pink's formulation of the conjecture.
-This generalizes Theorem 1.9 in \cite{BD}, where we have shown (the non-trivial direction of) this equivalence in the case of abelian varieties.
-In the toric case, it had already earlier been pointed out by Ullmo and Zannier that the equivalence of the two formulations can be proven by imposing additional multiplicative relations on the positive-dimensional atypical intersections.
+This generalizes Theorem 1.9 in \cite{BD}, where we showed (the non-trivial direction of) this equivalence in the case of abelian varieties.
+In the toric case, Ullmo had pointed out already earlier that the two formulations are equivalent (see p.~320 of \cite{BMZ08}) while Zannier mentioned that this equivalence can be proved by imposing additional multiplicative relations on the positive-dimensional atypical intersections (see p.~34 of \cite{Zannier}).